 Each of us does things that are wrong.
-Can you think of things you've done wrong?
-How does that make you feel?
-When you do bad things, what do you need to do so you and the other person can be close again?
-These wrongs are called "sin," and God has a rule that sin must be punished-like when you do things that are wrong at home, and your parents give you a fair consequence.
-Having sin-those bad things-in our lives makes it impossible for God to bring us close-unless our sins are somehow removed.
+These wrongs are called "sin," and God has a rule that sin must be punished.
+This is called justice.
+Having sin in our lives makes it impossible for God to adopt us-unless our sins are somehow removed.

 For all have sinned and fall short of the glory of God.
+Romans 3:23